musleh0001/important-documents/django-basic.md

 import json
 json.dumps(data) -> This is used to convert python object into json
                     string.
-json.loads(data) -> This is used to parse json strings.
+json.loads(data) -> This is used to parse json strings into python object.
 ```

 # Django Query